On the Hardness of Reinforcement Learning with Transition Look-Ahead: Problem Formulation

 \subsection{Transition look-ahead as state augmentation}

-In the next section, we formalize the extra information provided by the look-ahead in terms of state observability and provide an augmented MDP construction that allows us to embed this new problem into the standard evaluation framework introduced in the previous section.
+In the next section, we formalize the extra information provided by the look-ahead in terms of state observability and provide an augmented MDP construction that allows us to embed this problem into the standard evaluation framework introduced above.